bcochofel/containers-demo/README.md

-# Microservices demo
+# Containers demo

-Just a small microservices demo with some Go and Python webservers using requests from some public API sites.
+Just a small containers demo with some Go and Python webservers using requests from some public API sites.